carlynorama/StrippedDownChipExamples/ARM/SAMD21E18/02_AssemblyStartUp/README.md

 ## What's in this folder

-I wanted to go from one of those hyper minimal examples to a more "adult" version.
+I wanted to go from one of those hyper minimal examples to a medium-minimal version.

-That took a lot of steps.

 ### a_hello_improved